Structural features and nonlinear rheology of self-assembled networks of cross-linked semiflexible polymers: Introduction

 \section{Introduction}

 The formation of living things involves the energy-intensive assembly of complex structures from scarce resources.
-Yet, the demanding physical processes of life require robust materials that remain intact and functional under significant and often repetitive applied stresses and strains.
+Survival requires that these structures remain robust and functional under significant and often repetitive applied stresses and strains.
 Quasi-one-dimensional or filamentous structures address these challenges efficiently by supporting significant tensile stresses with minimal material cost.\cite{burla_mechanical_2019} Biological polymers and fibers are generally also semiflexible,\cite{janmey_mechanical_1991} meaning that they resist modes of deformation that induce bending, such as applied compression.
-In examples spanning a wide range of length scales, including information-storing DNA and RNA, actin and intermediate filaments in the cell cytoskeleton, and extracellular collagen and elastin fibers in tissues, these mechanical features consistently play crucial roles in biological function.
+In examples spanning a wide range of length scales, including information-storing DNA and RNA, actin and intermediate filaments in the cell cytoskeleton, and extracellular collagen and elastin fibers in tissues, these mechanical features are essential for biological function.